Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy

 \section{Conclusion}

-Recent developments in how the US Census Bureau will publish economic data motivate us to study a class of corruptions that is rich enough to encompass classical types of corruption, such as measurement error and missingness, as well as modern types, such as discretization and differential privacy.
-Abstractly, our goal is to learn a causal parameter from corrupted data; concretely, our goal is to characterize scenarios in which it is possible to achieve both privacy and precision.
+Recent developments in how the US Census Bureau publishes economic data motivate us to study a class of corruptions that is rich enough to encompass classical types of corruption, such as measurement error and missingness, as well as modern types, such as discretization and differential privacy mechanisms.
+Abstractly, our goal is to learn parameters in nonlinear, heterogeneous causal models from corrupted data; concretely, our goal is to characterize some scenarios in which it is possible to achieve both privacy and precision.
 To do so, we propose new data cleaning-adjusted confidence intervals that are computationally simple, statistically rigorous, and empirically robust in settings calibrated to empirical economic research.
 We build a framework to use matrix completion as data cleaning for downstream causal inference, bridging two rich literatures.
-For future research, we pose the question of how to extend our results to confounded noise and sample selection bias.
-The modular structure of this paper provides a template to do so.
+Future work may extend our results to confounded noise and sample selection bias.